Last Updated on November 4, 2023 by Fredrick Miller

 It is a physical process in which solids flow straight into the gas phase without first becoming a liquid, referred to as sublimation.
 This technique is critical in transmitting the intended pattern and should not be overlooked.

-When printing on a thermal transfer foil or paper, the image is first printed mirror-inverted and then put on the required material and heated to 230 degrees Celsius for 30 to 60 seconds using a thermal transfer press.
+When printing on a thermal transfer foil or paper, the image is first printed mirror-inverted, then put on the required material and heated to 230 degrees Celsius for 30 to 60 seconds using a thermal transfer press.

 Sublimating dyes are readily absorbed by the fibers in their gaseous condition at this temperature, allowing them to permeate and cling to them.
 Because the colors are embedded in the cloth following a successful transfer rather than being glued on, there will be no residue – the pattern is smooth and has a long lifespan.